Workout

 Push Day

-- Incline Dumbbell Press (3x8–10) — Full ROM; biasing upper chest/anterior delts.
+- Incline Dumbbell Press (3x8–10) — Full ROM; biasing upper chest and anterior delts.

-- Single-Dumbbell Behind-the-Back Tricep Extension (3x8–10) — Emphasis on the lengthened position.
+- Single-Dumbbell Behind-the-Back Tricep Extension (3x8–10) — Deep stretch focus; slow controlled reps.

-- Side delt work (higher-rep focus) and forearm work (time-permitting).
+- Side delt work and forearm work to finish.

 Running for 20 mins (optional — if time permits).